Exploring the Capabilities and Limitations of Large Language Models in the Electric Energy Sector: Limitations of LLMs for Applications in the Electric Energy Sector

-Based on our experiments, both prompt engineering and RAG can significantly enhance the quality of the generated response, acting as a guardrail for the generative AI.
-Additionally, domain experts can provide real-time corrections and guidance, flagging problematic content to train LLMs to avoid similar pitfalls in the future.
-While LLMs could provide great benefits to the power industry, they also pose unique risks that are different from traditional software systems, hence there is a need for incorporating a governance framework to mitigate their unique risks.
-The U.S. National Institute of Standards and Technology's (NIST) AI Risk Management Framework provides a voluntary guideline built upon the universal principles of responsible AI \cite{nist2023}.
-Creating a safe LLM-based system is a crucial area of research, especially in a nationally important and regulated industry such as the power industry.
-LLM explainability will be an essential component of building systems that are accountable and transparent \cite{luo2024understanding}.
+Therefore, while LLMs could greatly benefit the power industry, they also pose unique risks that are different from traditional software systems.
+Hence, a governance framework is needed to mitigate their unique risks.
+As an example, the U.S. National Institute of Standards and Technology's (NIST) AI Risk Management Framework provides a voluntary guideline built upon the universal principles of responsible AI \supercite{nist2023}.
+Creating a safe LLM-based system is a crucial area of research, especially in safety-critical infrastructure system such as the power industry.